stub22/zio_stub22/docs/guides/interop/with-cloud-aws.md

 The [zio-aws](https://zio.dev/zio-aws/) project ([github](https://github.com/zio/zio-aws)) provides a large set of .jar libraries, each implementing a thin Scala + ZIO wrapper around one of the underlying AWS Java APIs.
 This project uses code generation, and attempts to provide wrappers for _all_ AWS services in the AWS SDK for Java v2.

-These shallow wrappers are useful when direct access to AWS API features is desirable for our ZIO application.
-This may occur when or to be used as a building block for higher level wrappers around specific services."

-These wrappers make the API input + output value objects more friendly to the Scala-ZIO developer, but they do not add much service-specific client functionality.
+These `zio-aws` wrappers make the API input + output value objects more friendly to the Scala-ZIO developer, but they do not add much service-specific client functionality.
 Therefore the `zio-aws` setup is appropriate when you want relatively direct access to the AWS client functionality, and you are prepared to build up your Scala + ZIO application or library without additional help.

 You can see the long list of available libraries here. https://zio.dev/zio-aws/artifacts